Relevant mStudio API endpoints

 For more information about the webhooks, see Lifecycle Webhooks.

-You can extract the secret from the secret
+You can extract the secret from the secret property of the webhook request body.

-to request an access token.
+Use the operation POST/ to request an access token.

-Additionally to the secret, this operation needs the extension instance id, which is the property id
+Additionally to the secret, this operation needs the Extension Instance id, which is the property id in the webhook request body.

-that can be used to authenticate against the mStudio API.
+The mStudio API returns a publicToken that can be used to authenticate against the mStudio API.

-property, which defines the date the token expires.
+Additionally, it returns an expiry property, which defines the date the token expires.

-An extension access token is short-lived and cannot be extended.
+An Extension access token is short-lived and cannot be extended.

 If a token expires, you have to request a new token.